 Cost of PaperStone

 We also like to talk about yield when we talk about the cost of PaperStone.
 If you can maximize the yield of the material you’re using, you’re not throwing away dollars.
 Since it’s available in several unique lengths, you can minimize product waste.
-This means less waste for the planet, and less dollars wasted by you.
+This means less waste for the planet, and fewer dollars wasted by you.

 Installation Options for PaperStone – DIY-ers, rejoice!